Morse inequalities for the Koszul complex of multi-persistence: Introduction

 It is interesting to see how this notion of Euler characteristic of a filtration relates to the Betti tables of its persistence modules.
 As shown in Theorem \ref{thm:chi_relative_betti}, for $q$ large enough, the $q$th strong Morse inequality is actually an equality:\\

 {\bf Theorem.} $\chi (X^u,\cup_j X^{u-e_j}) = \sum_{i=0}^{\dim X+1} (-1)^i \sum_{p=0}^i \xi_p^{i-p}(u)$.\\

 The weak Morse inequalities of Corollary \ref{coro:weak_relative_xi} are too weak to be also sharp.
-In order to achieve sharpeness, we improve them by proving Theorem \ref{thm:lower}, which can be summarized as follows.\\
+In order to achieve sharpness, we improve them by proving Theorem \ref{thm:lower}, which can be summarized as follows.\\

 {\bf Theorem.} For an $n$-parameter filtration $\{ X^u \}_{u\in \Z^n}$, for each grade $u\in \Z^n$, and for each $q\ge 0$,

 where $R$ is a non-negative integer.\\